Safety & Emergency Preparedness

 We practice earthquake drills, “Drop, Cover & Hold On” and a complete evacuation two times each school year at all of our schools.

-Local Tsunami: A Local Tsunami is caused by an earthquake off-shore that we feel.
-After a large, Cascadia Subduction Zone earthquake, tsunami waves may begin arriving on shore within 10 – 15 minutes.
+Earthquake & Local Tsunami: A Local Tsunami is caused by an earthquake off-shore that we feel.
+After we feel a large, Cascadia Subduction Zone earthquake, tsunami waves may begin arriving on-shore within 10 – 15 minutes.
 None of our schools in Lincoln County School District are in the tsunami hazard zone.
+Our Earthquake & Local Tsunami Protocol helps guide our response to such an event in addition to the deployment of our disaster caches and implementation of our Family Reunification Plan.

-Tsunami Maps: The Oregon Department of Geology and Mineral Industries have created new Tsunami Maps for cities in Lincoln County.
-They help citizens identify what areas are in the tsunami hazard zone and where to locate safe high-ground areas.
+Tsunami Maps: The Oregon Department of Geology and Mineral Industries created Tsunami Evacuation Maps showing the local & distant tsunami hazard zones for each area of Lincoln County.
+They help residents and visitors identify what areas are in the tsunami hazard zone and where to locate safe high-ground areas.

 NOAA Tsunami Ready Supporter: In July 2013, Lincoln County School District was the first school district, nation-wide, to achieve the National Oceanic and Atmospheric Administration’s (NOAA) TsunamiReady (TR) Supporter status due to our high level of tsunami awareness and preparedness.